A Theoretical Fox Meets Empirical Hedgehogs: Competing Approaches to Accident Economics, 82 Northwestern University Law Review 837 (1988)

 Date of Authorship for this Version

 Ayres, Ian, "A Theoretical Fox Meets Empirical Hedgehogs: Competing Approaches to Accident Economics" (1988).
 Faculty Scholarship Series.
-Paper 1548.
+1548.